StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **\* "All Supported Resources"** - relations will be made to any other resource on this list, should the resource type support it.
 * \*\* This relation is made by finding valid URIs in the environment variables of the resource.
 For example, the DNS hostname of an RDS instance will create a relation.
+* \*\*\* This relation will only be retrieved when a [FlowLog for the VPC they are in](#configure-vpc-flowlogs) has been configured and is stored in the S3 bucket from which logs are processed by the Agent.

 #### Traces